peterantonarosjr/peterantonarosjr/README.md

-# Welcome!
+# Hello there 👋, I'm Peter Antonaros Jr.

-## My name is Peter Antonaros Jr. I'm an Applied Mathematics student at Queens College, City University of New York.
+### I am an Applied Mathematics 🧮 student at Queens College 🏫 City University of New York